 Word of Advice

-I’ve seen many people untrained in Feng Shui misinterpreting Feng Shui rules and sweating over things that are unnecessary.
-For instance, even if a door is facing the bed, in the coffin position, it is NOT as bad as one might think because there are many other factors to consider.
+I’ve seen many people untrained in Feng Shui misinterpreting Feng Shui rules and sweating over things that are completely unnecessary.
+For instance, even if a door is facing the bed, in the coffin position, it is NOT as bad as one might think because there are other factors to consider.

 Like I’ve always suggested, it’s always better to consult an expert than to do it yourself.
 The reason is that I’ve seen many people who follow simple Feng Shui tips and do more harm than good to themselves in the end.
-I offer a bedroom Feng Shui consultation if you really want Feng Shui to help you.

 Some bed placements to avoid take priority over the desired bed placement based on direction.
 For instance, you should choose to place the head of your bed against a wall, even if that means you’re placing it in your unlucky area based on your Kua number.
 In other instances, placing the bed in the female’s lucky area takes priority over their male counterpart.